The Sterling Bond Portfolio

 How the Sterling Bond Portfolio is invested

-Gilt investments funded by Cash Ratio Deposits are made broadly in line with the profile of the outstanding stock of gilts, as well as taking into account the profile of the Bank of England existing holdings.
-We do not purchase in ultra-short bonds (bonds with a maturity of less than three years).
+We do not purchase ultra-short bonds (bonds with a maturity of less than three years).
 We do not currently purchase gilts with a residual maturity of over 22 years, and this is kept under review annually.
+The actual maturity profile of purchases may vary in order to adhere to the Bank’s internal risk limits.

 Announcing Sterling Bond Portfolio Purchases